yahyaelganyni1/recipe-app/README.md

 To get a local copy up and running follow these simple example steps.

 Run in your terminal `git clone https://github.com/yahyaelganyni1/recipe-app`

-### Install RSpec

-To run the tests locally :

-- To instal RSpec for testing please run the following command on your terminal:

-` gem install rspec`

 ### Helpful links to solve some issues